jagjitsingh700/AverageTemperatureNotifyer/README.md

 # Architecture

-In this case "AverageTemperatureNotifyer" will get weather data from YR and push it to Azure Notification Hub which again will send to respective platforms in form of notifications.
+In this case "AverageTemperatureNotifyer" will get weather data from Metrologisk Institutt and push it to Azure Notification Hub which again will send to respective platforms in form of notifications.